 Financial oversight: In order to determine compliance with statutory requirements, the financial services staff conduct audits and calculate pari-mutuel taxes due and paid, minimum purse amounts, payments to and proposed distribution amounts from the Horse Owners' and Breeders' Awards and Supplemental Purse Fund and the Greyhound Promotion and Welfare Fund, payments to the Colorado State University School of Veterinary Medicine for equine research, uncashed ticket monies, pre-meet tests, price tests and revenue audits.
 The staff reviews all racing association financial statements and makes observations and recommendations to the Commission regarding the acceptability of each fiscal report.
 The Division also maintains statistical information regarding all pari-mutuel wagering in Colorado.
 It continues to ensure totalisator compliance by means of regular performance audits.

 Licensed Racetracks

 Horse Tracks

-Arapahoe Park Bruce Seymore, General Manager 26000 East Quincy Avenue Aurora CO 80016 (303) 690-2400 Greyhound Tracks There are currently no live greyhound tracks licensed.
+Arapahoe Park Bruce Seymore, General Manager 26000 East Quincy Avenue Aurora CO 80016 (303) 690-2400

 Licensed OTBs